vick25/lightweight-javascript-translator/README.md

-# Lightweight JQuery Translator
+# Lightweight Javascript Translator

-A lightweight jquery translator with customizable settings and callbacks.
+A lightweight Javascript translator with customizable settings and callbacks.

 ## Version